thinkful-ei26/spaced-repetition-client-codey-ethan/README.md

 # SpanishX

-This is the server repo for SpanishX, a spaced repetition learning app for the Spanish language.
+This is the client repo for SpanishX, a spaced repetition learning app for the Spanish language.

 ### Deployment